Welcome to the Transportation Department

 - The district reserves the right to change stops and routes when necessary.

-- Walking distances and bus routes may be adjusted if necessary because of unsafe or impassable roads.
+- Bus routes may be adjusted if necessary because of unsafe or impassable roads.

 Parent/Guardian Responsibilities

-- Become familiar with district policies, regulations, and principles of school bus safety.
+- Become familiar with district policies, regulations, and principals of school bus safety.

-- Make sure that their students arrive at the bus stop on time and be responsible for their student’s going to, from, and at the bus stop.
+- Make certain that their students arrive at the bus stop 10 minutes before the scheduled arrival time and be responsible for their student’s behavior until the bus arrives.
+Parents/Guardians are responsible for students going to, from, and at the bus stop.

-- Provide alternative transportation for their students if inappropriate items or animals must be transported to or from school or when a student’s bus riding privileges are suspended for cause.
+- Provide alternative transportation for their students if inappropriate items (see transporting equipment) or animals must be transported to or from school, or when a student’s bus riding privileges are suspended.

 - Work with school personnel to reinforce appropriate bus rider behavior.

-- Have a family plan if the student arrives home early or if parents/guardians are not present.
+- Have a family plan if the student arrives home early or if parents/guardians are not present at the time of arrival.

-- Drive students to school if they missed the bus at their designated stop.
+- Drive students to school if they miss the bus at their designated stop.
 It is extremely dangerous to follow the bus and/or have your student approach the bus from an unexpected location.

-- Always keep your emergency contact numbers at the school current.
+- Always keep your emergency contact numbers at the school updated.
 If there is an emergency on the bus, it is imperative that we be able to reach someone.

 Student Responsibilities

-- If you are required to cross the road, you must wait for the bus driver’s “hand signal”.
+- If you are required to cross the road, you must wait for the us driver’s “hand signal”.
+Always cross in front of the bus.

 - Stay at least 10 feet from the road while waiting for the bus.
 Bus riders must conduct themselves in a safe manner while waiting.
-Do not attempt to enter or move toward any bus until it has been brought to a complete top, the door is opened and the driver can see the student approaching.
+Do not attempt to enter or move toward any bus until it has been brought to a complete stop, the door is opened, and the driver can see the student approaching.

-- When leaving the bus, immediately move 10 feet away from the bus.
+- When leaving the bus, immediately move ten feet away from the bus.
 Stay out of the danger zone.
-Do not stop at the mailbox or linger by the bus for any reason.
+Do not stop at the mailbox, garbage can, or linger by the bus for any reason.

-- Leave the bus only at your designated bus stop, unless parents have made arrangements for an alternate stop following the Transportation Policy.
-Drivers cannot accept notes.
-Friends are not allowed to ride the bus to or from school with friends.
+- Exit the bus only at your designated bus stop, unless parents have made arrangements for an alternate stop following the Transportation Policy.
+Drivers cannot accept notes given from students by parents, teachers, or the schools.

 - The driver has the right to assign seats on the bus.